squidfunk/terraform-aws-github-ci/README.md

   -var codebuild_bucket=<bucket-name>
 ```

-Now, when you push to master, or create a pull request, CodeBuild will
+Now, when you push to `master`, or create a pull request, CodeBuild will
 automatically build the commit and report the status back to GitHub.

 ### As a Module